tamaygz/promptArq/PERSISTENCE_FIX.md

 ## Root Cause Analysis

-The persistence issues were caused by **stale closure problems** when using `useKV` hooks.
+The persistence issues were caused by **stale closure problems** and **race conditions** when using `useKV` hooks.
 When update handlers referenced the current state values directly instead of using functional updates, they would capture stale values from when the component first rendered, leading to data loss.

 ## Key Problems Fixed